 Women currently make up nearly half of all dental students and 25% of practicing dentists.
-Before the 1970s, however, only 3% of dentists were women.
-Independent-minded women broke cultural norms and struggled to obtain degrees, establish practices, and be respected as professionals.
+Before the 1970s, fewer than 3.3% of American dentists were women.
+Independent-minded women struggled to obtain degrees, establish practices, and be respected as professionals.

 Click here to view an interactive timeline about the history of women dentists.

-To view this and other exhibits, visit the museum in the Kellogg Building on the University of Michigan campus.
+To view current exhibits, visit the museum in the Kellogg Building on the University of Michigan campus.
 Click here for directions to the museum.